Daniel-McG/project_ideas/README.md

 This repo contains a single markdown file of ideas for open source software
 ## Ideas
 - Aspen plus output to pyomo model for heat exchanger network flexibility analysis
+  - This would require some way to trace the relevant streams though the flowsheet to find the streams which relate to the HX network and ones that don't